 CUNY's Policy on Equal Opportunity and Anti-Discrimination can be found on both the CUNY and Brooklyn College websites.
-Inquiries or complaints related to any equal opportunity and anti-discrimination laws and the CUNY non-discrimination policy should be addressed to the college's Director of Diversity Investigations & Title IX Coordinator at 718.951.5000 ext.
+Inquiries or complaints related to any equal opportunity and anti-discrimination laws and the CUNY non-discrimination policy should be addressed to the college's Title IX Coordinator at 718.951.5000 ext.
 6468.